StringConvert.java

 */

-public <T> void register(final Class<T> cls, final ToStringConverter<T> toString, final FromStringConverter<T> fromString) {
+public <T> void register(Class<T> cls, ToStringConverter<T> toString, FromStringConverter<T> fromString) {

 if (fromString == null || toString == null) {